rexresearch

 Melnichenko

-I think it would be valuable to
+I think it would be valuable

-windings with a transistor operating in the audio range, and the
+the windings with a transistor operating in the audio range, and

-find this interesting?
+else find this interesting?

-The loose fitting of the inner and outer windings allows for some
+The loose fitting of the inner and outer windings allows for

-rate.
+or NAR rate.

 Am I wrongly interpreting this or is Melnichenko on to something